fpoirotte/cryptal/docs/src/Usage.rst

     a string into its hexadecimal representation
     (eg. ``Cryptal`` -> ``4372797074616c``).
     It accepts a single option named ``uppercase``.
-When set to ``true``, the filter will generate its output in uppercase characters.
+When set to ``true``, the filter will generate its output using uppercase characters instead of the (default) lowercase characters.

 .. vim: ts=4 et